 We still stick to the old school licensing model; full price for the first purchase, upgrade price for major upgrade versions.
 Currently the next major version is still 2 - 3 years away.

-Menu commands in Finder are provided by a Finder Sync extension embedded in FileUtils.
-The first thing to check is if FileUtilsSync extension is enabled.
-If you use FileUtils variant not purchased on the Mac App Store (MAS), the extension should be automatically enabled the first time you launch FileUtils, but perhaps something went wrong with OS extension system.
+••• If none of the two above-mentioned is your case, the obvious thing to check is if FileUtilsSync extension is enabled.
+If you use FileUtils variant not purchased on the Mac App Store (MAS), the extension should be automatically enabled every time you launch FileUtils, but perhaps something went wrong with OS extension system.
 If you use the MAS variant, then you need to enable the extension manually (you have to do it only once, but as mentioned, macOS extension system gets weird sometimes, so it may happen you need to repeat the procedure after updating FileUtils from the MAS).
-On macOS 13 Ventura and later (as of this writing, this DOES NOT APPLY to macOS 15 Sequoia, see a special note below), extension settings are buried deep inside System Settings application.
-Open System Settings application, select Privacy & Security in the sidebar on the left, scroll down completely the right pane, until you see Others: Extensions.
-Click on it and the right pane will change, revealing Added extensions at the top.
-Click on it and in the window sheet that appears there should be FileUtils listed, with Finder extensions checkbox, like it the picture below:

 Make sure the FileUtils: Finder extensions checkbox is ticked, which means FileUtilsSync extension is enabled.

-On macOS 12 Monterey and earlier, extension settings are much easier to find, inside System Preferences application.
+On macOS 12 Monterey and earlier, extensions settings are much easier to find, inside System Preferences application.
 Open System Preferences application and click on Extensions in the main pane.
 There should be Finder Extensions section in the list to the left of the window.
 Reveal Finder Extensions section and in the list that appears on the right there should be FileUtilsSync extension listed, like it the picture below:

 Tick the checkbox on the left of extension name to enable it.

-If FileUtilsSync extension is enabled, but you still don't see its menu commands inFinder while FileUtils is running, check if the extension is running as well.
+•••• If FileUtilsSync extension is enabled, but you still don't see its menu commands in Finder while FileUtils is running, check if the extension is running as well.
 Open Activity Monitor application and see if the process(es) named FileUtilsSync is running.
 If it is not, then it wasn't started by the OS.
 FileUtilsSync extension is started by the macOS, not by FileUtils application itself.
-In order to ensure reliable starting or the extension, FileUtils HAS to be installed in either /Applications (macOS applications folder) or ~/Applications (your home applications folder).
+In order to ensure reliable starting or the extension, FileUtils HAS to be installed in either /Applications<(macOS applications folder) or ~/Applications (your home applications folder).
 Installing FileUtils in any other location DOES NOT ensure successful start of the extension.
 It may work, but it also may not.

-If FileUtilsSync is running but you still don't see its menu commands in Finder, and you're running sandboxed variant of FileUtils, perhaps you forgot to add folders, which sandboxed FileTools is able to monitor and control.
-You should do so into Folders in FileUtils settings.
+••••• If FileUtilsSync is running but you still don't see its menu commands in Finder, and you're running sandboxed variant of FileUtils, perhaps you forgot to add folders, which sandboxed FileTools is able to monitor and control.
+You should do so in FileUtils settings.
 This has to be done due to FileUtils's sandboxed nature.
 Go to FileUtils > Settings… > Folders and add your monitored folders, like in the picture below:

 Note that you don't need to add to the list separate folders if all folders in a parent folder are to be monitored.
 Just add the parent folder instead.